ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 {{site.data.keyword.powerSysFull}} is an IBM Power server offering.
-You can use the {{site.data.keyword.powerSys_notm}} to deploy a virtual server, also known as a logical partition (LPAR), in a matter of minutes.
-You can provision flexible, secure, and scalable compute capacity for Power servers enterprise workloads on both IBM {{site.data.keyword.powerSys_notm}} in ({{site.data.keyword.off-prem}} and {{site.data.keyword.on-prem}}).
+You can use the {{site.data.keyword.powerSys_notm}} to deploy a virtual server, also known as a logical partition (LPAR), in minutes.
+You can provision flexible, secure, and scalable compute capacity for Power servers enterprise workloads on IBM {{site.data.keyword.powerSys_notm}} in both {{site.data.keyword.off-prem}} and {{site.data.keyword.on-prem}}".
 {: shortdesc}